owainlewis/awesome-artificial-intelligence/README.md

 * [Gemini](https://gemini.google.com/) Gemini gives you direct access to Google AI.
 Get help with writing, planning, learning, and more.
 * [DALL·E 2](https://openai.com/dall-e-3) DALL·E 3 is an AI system that can create realistic images and art from a natural-language description.
 * [Sora](https://openai.com/sora) Sora is a text-to-video AI model that can create realistic and imaginative scenes from text instructions.
+* [Claude](https://www.anthropic.com/claude) Claude is a family of foundational AI models that can be used in various applications.
+You can talk directly with Claude at claude.ai to brainstorm ideas, analyze images, and process long documents

 ## Courses
 * [Introduction to Artificial Intelligence (AI)](https://www.notion.so/owainlewis/Introduction-to-Artificial-Intelligence-AI-ef59b363654542e597ba46a19d129882?pvs=4) - A high-level introduction to AI from IBM on Coursera